mongodb/mongo-java-driver/docs/reference/content/driver-async/tutorials/connect-to-mongodb.md

 +++
 date = "2015-03-19T12:53:30-04:00"
-title = "Connection Settings"
+title = "Connect to MongoDB"
 [menu.main]
-  parent = "Async Connecting"
+  parent = "Async Tutorials"
   identifier = "Async Connection Settings" weight = 10
   pre = "<i class='fa'></i>"
 +++

-## Connection Settings
+## Connect to MongoDB

 The Java driver has two ways of specifying the settings of a connection to a MongoDB server deployment.